burdiuz/js-multibyte-stream/README.md

 # @actualwave/multibyte-stream
 This library allows to write and read data between bytes.
-It allows to store booleans using single bit ot store integers using less than a byte and so on.
+It allows to store booleans using single bit to store integers using less than a byte and so on.

 ## Motivation
 I wanted a data format that minifies payload to smallest size, so I could save or transfer more data within a limit.
 To make such compact data format I decided to cut everything that should not be saved/transferred, so this library only saves the values ignoring anything about data structure and field names.
 Let's look at this object:
 ```javascript
 const data = {